Culture of Hong Kong: Comics

-Hong Kong comics (Jyutping: jyutping; Traditional Chinese: 香港漫畫) are Hong Kong-based comic books that have provided an avenue of expression long before the arrival of television.
-While readership has fluctuated through different decades, the art form is one of the most consistent in terms of providing highly affordable entertainment.
-Hong Kong comics are regularly available at news stands in most street corners.
-Characters such as Old Master Q, Chinese hero and many others have showcased Han Chinese artwork and stories (especially Cantonese ones).
-Japanese manga have also been translated and fused into local comics libraries.
+Hong Kong comics (Jyutping: jyutping; Traditional Chinese: 香港漫畫) are Hong Kong-based comic books which provided a means of visual of expression long before the arrival of television.
+Whist readership has fluctuated over the decades, the art form is one of the most consistent in terms of providing highly affordable visual entertainment.
+Hong Kong comics are regularly available at news stands on most street corners.
+Characters such as Old Master Q, Chinese Hero, and many others have showcased Han Chinese artwork and stories (especially Cantonese ones).
+Japanese manga have also been translated and fused into local comic libraries.